Telecom Regulatory Authority of India: TRAI reports

-To increase transparency and give a data-based overview of Indian Telecom Industry at regular intervals, TRAI publishes multiple reports under Release/Publication "Reports" section.
+To increase transparency and give a data-based overview of Indian Telecom Industry at regular intervals, TRAI publishes multiple reports under Release/Publication "Reports" section on its website.

-Controversies
+Controversies and Criticism

 Jio

-Allegedly, TRAI bent its rules multiple times to let Jio, a subsidiary of Reliance Industries Limited, become a market leader in the span of a few years.
+The TRAI has been accused of bending its rules multiple times to let Jio, a subsidiary of Reliance Industries Limited, become a market leader in the span of a few years.
 Jio was allowed to "test" its services for a much longer period and with a much larger subscriber base than was the industrial norm.
 In a letter to the telecom department, Rajan Mathews of the Cellular Operators Association of India wrote that Reliance's offers were "full-blown and full-fledged services masquerading as tests, which bypass regulations and can potentially game policy features."
 TRAI was also accused of modifying its definition of "significant market power" so as to exclude Jio from strict scrutiny.
 Whilst initially the definition of market power was based on total network activity, the parameters were changed to subscriber share and gross revenue.
 Jio qualified as a significant market power according to the first definition, but not the second.

+Airport Wi-fi Access Regulations

+The TRAI has been criticized for making Wi-Fi difficult to access at airports across India.
+As per several TRAI officials, Wi-Fi access across airports, that requires a pin through phone numbers, has been cited due to security reasons and KYC (know your customer) requirements, and limited accessibility for 45 minutes.
+The system has been slammed by several domestic and international travelers due to inconvenience to international passengers, limited timeframe to use and complicated access.
+Despite criticism and negative reviews posted by travelers on Skytrax and Tripadvisor, the TRAI and Airports Authority of India have consistently refused to change the rules, which have affected ratings of both domestic and international airports across the country when compared to other nations.